paweldziadur/vRecShadFullHD/README.md

 Tested with openFrameworks 0.98.

-The future development of the project would include another type of video-recorder with offline rendering, as such with capability to use heavey shaders unlimited with the the CPU / GPU / framerate.
+The future development of the project would include a different type of a video-recorder with offline rendering, as such with capability to use heavy shaders and record video output without the limitation of the realtime framerate achievable on given CPU / GPU.